TarrySingh/Awesome-ChatGPT-Resources/README.md

 In this repository, you will find a variety of tools and solutions that can be used with ChatGPT.

-To get started, simply clone this repository if you like.
-Join me in updating this as more folks add more cool tools powered by GPT. and use the prompts in the README.md file as input for ChatGPT.
-You can also use the prompts in this file as inspiration for creating your own.
+To get started, you can do the following:
+1. **Participate**: Join me in updating this as more folks add more cool tools powered by GPT.
+2. **Clone it**: Simply clone this repository if you like and follow it whle we keep this updated.
+3. **And, Star it ❤️** : We would appreciate if you can show your love

 ---